2023 NBA All-Star Game

 The 2023 NBA All-Star Game was an exhibition game played on February 19, 2023, during the National Basketball Association's 2022–23 season, held on the 30th anniversary of the first All-Star Game held in Salt Lake City in 1993.
 It was the 72nd edition of the event.
 The game was hosted by the Utah Jazz at Vivint Arena (later Delta Center), and was televised nationally by TNT for the 21st consecutive year.

 The announcement of the site selection was made on October 23, 2019, at a press conference held by the NBA and the Jazz.

 Team Giannis defeated Team LeBron 184–175.
 It was Team Giannis' first All-Star Game victory, handing Team LeBron their first (and only) loss in such game.
 Jayson Tatum scored an All-Star Game record 55 points, and was named All-Star Game MVP.
 This also marked the last NBA All-Star Game using the format with the team captains' names on their teams, as the NBA announced the return to the East vs. West format in October 2023.

 Candace Parker became the first woman color commentator for any NBA All-Star Game with this game.

 All-Star Game

 Coaches

 Denver Nuggets' Michael Malone (left) and Boston Celtics' Joe Mazzulla (right) were selected as head coach for Team LeBron and Team Giannis, respectively.

-Joe Mazzulla, coach of the Boston Celtics, (Note: At that time, he was the interim head coach of the Boston Celtics due to Ime Udoka being suspended for the 2022–23 season.) qualified as the head coach of Team Giannis on January 30.
-Michael Malone, coach of the Denver Nuggets, qualified as the head coach of Team LeBron on February 1.
+The two teams were coached from their team captain's respective conference.
+Joe Mazzulla, interim head coach of the Eastern Conference leader Boston Celtics, qualified as the head coach of Team Giannis on January 30.
+Michael Malone, head coach of the Western Conference leader Denver Nuggets, qualified as the head coach of Team LeBron on February 1.